-The linkage of the d13CO2 isotopic ratio and HCHO with the additional set of continuously monitored atmospheric trace gases (e.g. NMHCs) and aerosols provides a good database for multivariate receptor modeling and other statistical methods to perform an apportionment of anthropogenic and biogenic sources as well as the determination of the origin and age of air masses.
+The linkage of the δ13CO2 isotopic ratio with the additional set of continuously monitored atmospheric trace gases (e.g. NMHCs) and aerosols provides a good database for multivariate receptor modeling and other statistical methods to perform an apportionment of anthropogenic and biogenic sources as well as the determination of the origin and age of air masses.

 Changes in the permafrost area are not only an indicator for changes in the climate, but they are also crucial for the stability of rocks and dangers of rock fall.
 The permafrost found in the slopes behind Schneefernerhaus may be affected by a warming climate.

-The Chair of Engineering Geology at the Technical University Munich is monitoring the permafrost in the summit area and in the tunnel behind Schneefernerhaus together with the Bavarian Environment Agency.
+The Chair of Landslide Research and a group from the Institute for Astronomical and Physical Geodesy at the Technical University Munich is monitoring the permafrost in the summit area and in the tunnel behind Schneefernerhaus.

-This project is to assess the effect the high mountain climate has on allergic reactions at a height of 2600 m.
-The effect the high mountain climate has on selected patients and volunteer subjects is to be examined with regard to targeted parameters of the allergic reactivity as well as phenotypical characteristics of atopic diseases under standardized conditions.
-These studies should include in vivo and in vitro parameters.
-Here, examinations in particular with regard to skin function and skin condition in view of atopic eczema as well as allergic respiratory diseases are to be referred to.
+The effect the high mountain climate has on selected patients and volunteer subjects is examined with regard to targeted parameters of the allergic reactivity as well as phenotypical characteristics of atopic diseases under standardized conditions.
+These studies include in vivo and in vitro parameters.
+Here, examinations in particular with regard to skin function and skin condition in view of atopic eczema as well as allergic respiratory diseases are conducted.